AlfonChitoSalano/GofDesignPatterns/README.md

 ### Factory
 The intent of this is to create the interface, letting you create subclasses or polymorphism without exposing interface internal creation.

+### Abstract
+The intent of this is just like a factory but with the grouping of the related factories into one factory object.

+### Builder
+The intent of this is to separate the construction of a complex object from its representation and you will need a director that generates the final product.

 ## Structural
 ### Adapter
 The intent of this is to convert the interface that clients expect that couldn't be because of incompatible interfaces.